 | Broker fee | Paid by the party who hired the broker. | Ask who engaged the broker and get it in writing. |

-| Application fee | Generally capped at $20. | Check for bundled screening charges above the cap. |
+| Application fee | Capped at $20 combined for application + background-check fees (GOL § 238-a, HSTPA 2019).
+Co-op share purchases are exempt. | Watch for bundled screening charges above the $20 cap. |

-| Security deposit | Generally limited to one month of rent. | Confirm the deposit amount and return terms before signing. |
+| Security deposit | Limited to one month of rent for residential rentals (GOL § 7-108). | Confirm the deposit amount and return terms before signing. |

 Red flags